Martiless/hangman/README.md

 ## Hint and User input:
-* Once the user has decided the play the game the computer will give them a hint to how many letters are in the word they need to guess and also ask them to start guessing letters
+* Once the user has decided the play the game the computer will give them a hint as to how many letters are in the word they need to guess and also ask them to start guessing letters

 ![Game Hint and User Input](assets/game_hint.png)

 ## Instant Feedback:
-* Throughout the game the computer will give the user instant feedback on weither or not their guess is correct.
+* Throughout the game, the computer will give the user instant feedback on whether or not their guess is correct.
 * Correct guesses will appear on the screen as green letters
 * Incorrect guesses as a red hangman visual.